Czech Republic's "first-ever" floating 3D-printed house now complete - Kafkadesk

 “The house is intended as a leisure-time house to stand in the countryside, ideally for a couple or a small family”, he said, adding that the design of the house, which can be printed in 48h, was inspired by a single-celled creature known as a protozoa.

-The sculptor who drew inspiration from 3D-printed housing projects in the Netherlands.
+The sculptor drew inspiration from 3D-printed housing projects in the Netherlands.

 The concrete mixture, which is enriched with nano-polypropylene fibers, plasticizers that improve plasticity and produce better organic shapes, and a setting accelerator, will harden after 24 hours, while the house itself should be livable within two months.